richelbilderbeek/prao_emil_20240603/report.md

 He got an PHD.
 - How much do you think you'd like his job?
 I like this job. its fun to help others.

+### Chris Edrmamm

+- What is his job title?
+Head of open science
+- What does he do?
+He helps researchers sort out data, aswell as helping and giving them tips to find information
+- What did he do to get his job

+- How much do you think you'd like his job